thatmlopsguy/thatmlopsguy.github.io/content/contact.md

 ## 🌍 Elsewhere

-Nothing else except those, I don’t have a Facebook, a LinkedIn, a Discord, an ExpertSEXchange, a MySpace, a Twitter, a Twatter, a Swatter, a Fatter, a Squatter, a Platter or whatever is the latest fad nowadays.
+Nothing else except those.
 If somebody claims to be me, chances are it’s not actually me.

-I don’t use social media and neither software nor hardware by Google, Microsoft (with the exception of Github), ~~Facebook~~ Meta (Instagram, Whatsapp, Threads), or Apple for ethical reasons.